deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 ```
 porter install -c myCredentials --allow-docker-host-access
 ```
-After it runs, you should see output that the image was built and tagged successfully, login succeeded, and the push to your repository happened.
+After it runs, you should see output that the image was built and tagged successfully, the login succeeded, and the push to your repository happened.
 ```
 Build image
 Sending build context to Docker daemon  101.2MB